Search this Site

 Compiler writers can use LENS to expose results of transformations and analyses for a program easily, without worrying about display or handling information overload.
 This functionality has been demonstrated using LLVM.
 LENS uses LLVM for two purposes: first, to generate the initial program structure file in XML using an LLVM pass, and second, as a demonstration of the advantages of selective querying for compiler information, with an interface built into LLVM that allows LLVM passes to easily respond to queries in a LENS file.

-Trident is a compiler for floating point algorithms written in C, producing Register Transfer Level VHDL descriptions of circuits targetted for reconfigurable logic devices.
+Trident is a compiler for floating point algorithms written in C, producing Register Transfer Level VHDL descriptions of circuits targeted for reconfigurable logic devices.
 Trident automatically extracts parallelism and pipelines loop bodies using conventional compiler optimizations and scheduling techniques.
 Trident also provides an open framework for experimentation, analysis, and optimization of floating point algorithms on FPGAs and the flexibility to easily integrate custom floating point libraries.

 Trident uses the LLVM C/C++ front-end to parse input languages and produce low-level platform independent code.